masurp/VU_CADC/tutorials/R_text_dictionary-approaches.md

 # Sentiment analysis

-In this second part of this tutorial, we will engage in an actual sentiment analysis.
+In this second part of this tutorial, we will engage in a special case of a dictionary analysis: a so-called sentiment analysis.
 Some of the most important questions about text have to do with *sentiment* (or *tone*): Is a text in general positive or negate?
 Are actors described as likable and successful?
 Is the economy doing well or poorly?
 Is an issue framed as good or bad?
 Is an actor in favor of or against a certain policy proposal?

 *Caveat*: This method is very successful for some tasks such as deciding whether a review is positive or negative.
 In other cases, however, one